ray-project/ray/doc/source/serve/tutorials/streaming.md

 :end-before: __textbot_constructor_end__
 ```

 Note that the constructor also caches an `asyncio` loop.
-This will come in handy when we need to run a model and concurrently stream its tokens back to the user.
+This behavior is useful when you need to run a model and concurrently stream its tokens back to the user.

 Add the following logic to handle requests sent to the `Textbot`: